-Sperm preparation takes, on average, about an hour and a half, but the procedure itself takes only minutes.
-Couples are welcome to leave while the specimen is being prepared and return closer to procedure time.
-The IUI is relatively painless, although some women may experience mild cramping.
+Prior to insemination, the sperm is prepared in our lab to increase concentration and activity.
+Sperm preparation takes an average of about a hour and a half, but the procedure itself takes only minutes.
+Couples are welcome to leave while the specimen is being prepared and return closer to the procedure time.
+IUI treatment is relatively painless, although some women may experience mild cramping.

 Intrauterine insemination is most often used when the sperm count or activity is lower than normal, or when the cause of conception difficulties is undetermined.
-IUI is commonly used as a first course of treatment, but if multiple attempts are unsuccessful, a couple may meet with their doctor to discuss moving to IVF.
+IUI treatment is commonly used as a first course of treatment, but if multiple attempts are unsuccessful, a couple may meet with their doctor to discuss moving to IVF.

 Since it is a fairly simple procedure, there are very few risks associated with intrauterine insemination.
 Two potential risks to be aware of are the possibility of infection and the potential for minor vaginal bleeding as a result of the procedure.